finstatinsight/finstatinsight.github.io/README.md

 ### Join the Insight Journey

 Embark on a journey of financial exploration with us.
-Whether you're a seasoned investor or a newcomer to the market, FinStatInsight.com is your compass for navigating the ever-changing currents of the financial in a hope to help your journey on the Malaysia stocks, investment strategies, and market intelligence.
+Whether you're a seasoned investor or a newcomer to the market, FinStatInsight.com is your